Everything you need to know about RO water, Shrimp Minerals and TDS

-Shrimp minerals for remineralization comes in two common forms.
+Shrimp minerals for remineralization come in two common forms.
 Liquid and dried powders.
-Each has their own pro's and con's.
+Each has its own pros and cons.
 Below is a quick reference table to compare the two different types.

-Below are some of the more known brand of minerals that you can use for remineralization of RO water.
+Below are some of the more known brands of minerals that you can use for the remineralization of RO water.
 This is by no means a full list, but they are tried and tested.